 That mysterious space underneath the toys is called a floor.
 Haven't seen it in a while, have you?
 You're not alone.
 Families everywhere are tired of cleaning up the room that's been designated as the kids' play place, but you can end playroom clutter in an afternoon.
-Sort toys, organize those that still get use, then donate gently used toys that no one plays with anymore to worthy organizations.
+Sort toys, organize those that still get used, then donate gently used toys that no one plays with anymore to worthy organizations.
 Make sure your playroom stays tidy with strategies that include baskets and bins.
 Try to reassess what your child is playing with regularly so you'll know what to keep the next time you swap out toys or get items ready to donate.

 06 of 11

 It's easy for the bathroom to get cluttered and dirty because you have tiny people learning how to use the potty, towels hanging everywhere from daily baths, and shampoo, toothpaste, and other personal care items that have to live in this space, too.
 Grab a box and clean everything out of the bathroom.
 Everything.
 Organize your bathroom by starting with a clean slate.
 Slowly put what you need back in and get rid of everything else.

 07 of 11

 The garage is supposed to be a place where we park cars and maybe work on a weekend project using a workbench.
-It only takes 5 easy steps to get your garage organized.
+It only takes five easy steps to get your garage organized.
 Take a second look at your garage.
 What do you really need in there and what can be thrown out?
 Hang bikes on the wall so they're not on the floor.
 Use storage shelves to organize the tools, beach toys, and car supplies vertically.
-Throw out those empty bottles of brake fluid, the car-washing brushes with worn out bristles, and broken toys you've been meaning to fix for years.
+Throw out those empty bottles of brake fluid, the car-washing brushes with worn-out bristles, and broken toys you've been meaning to fix for years.

 08 of 11